vishwesh-D-kumar/AlgorithmFlowVisualizer/README.md

 * You can also keep a config json file handy , which would avoid the hassle of reentering the same

+## For a demo

+ enter : "config2.json"  in the config json path textbox to see the visualization of an inorder traversal

+ enter : "config1.json" and see a multi file depth frst search being visualized

+ enter "config3.json" to see a Add 2 Numbers in a linked list

 Configuration of the json file :

 Fields :